eriktuck/ei-dev/docs/data-management/database-overview.md

 **Microsoft Access** and **OpenOffice Base** are good entry-level options.
 OpenOffice Base is free but has fewer features and less support than Microsoft Access.

 **Microsoft Excel**, especially if paired with custom VBA Forms and Modules, can even serve as a database but has limitations.
 If you'd prefer a cloud-based solution, **Google Sheets** paired with **Google Forms** might even work.
+Even though these are not 'databases' per se, you may be surprised by how much easier data management is when you separate the data storage functionality from the data entry and data viewing functionality.

 #### <u>Cheap(ish) Cloud-based Subscription Services</u>